puavous/lmad1/BeforeInstanssi2024.md

   **Read the help page** of SoundBox: https://sb.bitsnbites.eu/help.html

-  **TODO (if I have time):** A small video tutorial about making the soundtrack..
-I think showing some things in practice would help a newbie get tracking more comfortably and to avoid some common problems that usually appear, based on workshop experience..
+  Take a look at my [video tutorial](https://youtu.be/JnJ5bUT6s8Q) "How to make a soundtrack for your first demoscene intro using the SoundBox soft synth tracker" ...
+I think showing some things in practice would help a newbie get tracking more comfortably and to avoid some common problems encountered in earlier workshops.
+I hope it makes the process smoother for you!

 - **Check out earlier productions** that have been created at the workshop, so you'll know what to expect, more or less.
 You may contrast these to high-end